 Other Funeral Service Manager Job Titles

-Is There Job Demand for Funeral Service Managers?
+Is There Going to be Demand for Funeral Service Managers?

-In 2016, there was an estimated number of 25,700 jobs in the United States for Funeral Service Manager.
+There were about 25,700 jobs for Funeral Service Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Funeral Service Manager by 2026.
 Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.